-- 1. Purpose of the program.
+- 1. Purpose of the Program.
 The Service Coordinator in Multifamily Housing program allows multifamily housing owners to assist elderly individuals and nonelderly people with disabilities living in HUD-assisted housing and in the surrounding area to obtain needed supportive services from the community, to enable them to continue living as independently as possible in their homes. - 2.
-Available Funds. \$90 million in fiscal year 2010 funds have been appropriated for the Service Coordinator in Multifamily Housing program.
-Of these funds, approximately \$31 million are available in this NOFA for funding new Service Coordinators in Multifamily Housing programs. - 3.
+Available Funds. \$91 million in fiscal year 2012 funds have been appropriated for the Service Coordinator in Multifamily Housing program.
+Of these funds, approximately \$15 million are available in this NOFA for funding new Service Coordinators in Multifamily Housing programs. - 3.
 Eligible Applicants.
 Only owners of eligible multifamily assisted housing, as defined in Section III.A.2 of this NOFA may apply. - 4.
-Coordination Among Programs Providing Services or Service Coordination.
-In any jurisdiction or neighborhood that receives funding, for either the same geographic area or the same population, HUD encourages coordination among programs, where appropriate.
-This will enable grant recipients to leverage shared resources, avoid duplication of services, and improve access and service delivery for participating families.
-These programs include Resident Opportunity for Self Sufficiency (ROSS) Service Coordinators, Public Housing Family Self-Sufficiency, Housing Choice Voucher Family Self-Sufficiency, HOPE VI Revitalization, Choice Neighborhoods, Elderly/Disabled Service Coordinators, HUD-VASH, Family Unification Vouchers, Service Coordinators in Multifamily Housing, Continuum of Care, and/or other special use housing assistance with services or service coordination.
+Coordination among Programs Providing Services or Service Coordination.
+In any jurisdiction or neighborhood that receives funding, for either the same geographic area or the same population, HUD encourages coordination among programs, where appropriate to help identify and obtain needed services or service providers to address the service needs of the population being served by the program.
+This will enable grant recipients to better identify gaps in service provision and be knowledgeable about the needs of other program service providers, so as to identify and document the demand for the service or services where such gaps exist.
+Coordination among providers will enable leveraging of these service resources; avoid duplication of effort in seeking to bring these services to the community as a whole, and improve access and service delivery for participating families.